 The direct marketing of crop inputs by manufacturers is a topical issue in agriculture across the world.
 Increasingly sophisticated farmers, distribution networks, and online purchasing platforms are creating opportunities for large companies to move down the supply chain and remove some of the brick-and-mortar businesses they historically relied on for moving their products.
-Through direct marketing, manufacturers have a better connection with the farmer and how farmers use their products.
-This comes from pricing, product advice, and marketing directly to the farmer rather than letting a wholesaler or retailer do this work.
 While instances of direct marketing remain rare, the business environment in farming is certainly becoming more conducive to this business model.